GenericConfluent/GSoC24/HaikuApp.md

 `8h` every day five days a week.
 The baseline I'm expecting is `40h/week`.

 #### List all obligations (and their dates) that may take time away from GSoC:
-I may go on a walk.
+I may go on a walk or running a mountain marathon.
 I could also end up going camping for a couple of days as well, though I don't expect this to take time away from GSoC so much as reallocate it, since I will probably end up working for fun on the weekends and outside of the hours I outlined above.

 #### Are you using Google Summer of Code to fullfill a university requirement ...
 Nope.
 I just really want to write code this summer and the prospect of being